Grass Awns in Dogs: A Deadly Summer Danger

 Grass awn on dog symptoms

-The symptoms of grass awns in dogs vary depending on where the awn is located.
-Use the chart below to help you determine where the awn might be if your dog shows the following symptoms:
+Symptoms of grass awns in dogs vary depending on where the awn lands on your dog’s body.
+Use the chart below to help determine where on your dog the awn might be, based on what symtpoms they’re showing:

 – matted hair